 How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

-However, if you’re one of the 200 million+ currently enjoying this brilliantly addictive online shoot-em-up of ours, you might find yourself in a bit of a paradox.
+However, if you’re one of the 200 million+ currently enjoying this brilliantly addictive online shoot-em-up, you might find yourself in a bit of a paradox.
 To get better at the game, you need to play a lot.
 But the more you play, the more it might come at a cost – and this goes to a whole new level if you’re striving for the next Fortnite World Cup.

 I’m talking about your physical and mental health.